JMichaelLima/ai-case-study/README.md

 ## Founding and Pivot

-* **Hugging Face** was founded 2016 by Clement Delangue, Julien Chaumond, and Thomas Wolf. [^1]

-* Initially conceived as a chatbot app for which they raised $1.2 million.[^2] While the team at Hugging Face made massive leaps in the underlying Natural Language Processing (NLP) technology, these improvements were not correlating with improved growth or user retention. [^3] After a couple of years focusing on the chat app Hugging Face open sourced the entire model to focus on building a machine learning platform, a community focused on collaboration, and simple to access cloud compute for developers and companies building AI products.
+**Hugging Face** was founded 2016 by Clement Delangue, Julien Chaumond, and Thomas Wolf. [^1] Initially conceived as a chatbot app for which they raised $1.2 million.[^2] While the team at Hugging Face made massive leaps in their underlying Natural Language Processing (NLP) technology, these improvements were not correlating with improved growth or user retention. [^3] After a couple of years focusing on the chat app Hugging Face open sourced the entire model to focus on building a machine learning platform, a community focused on collaboration, and simple to access cloud compute for developers and companies building AI products.
 As of August, 2023, Hugging Face has raised $235 million and in its latest round they raised at a valuation of $4.5 billion. [^4]

 ## Business Activities